Instrumentalists

 Partial List of Career Honors

-* Fourteen Grammy nominations
+* Seventeen Grammy nominations

 * Grammy Award: Best Instrumental Arrangement, 1987 (Take the A Train / Doc Severinsen and the Tonight Show Orchestra)